-Franchising Comparative Guide - Corporate/Commercial Law - Canada
+Franchising Comparative Guide

 The tax liability associated with the repatriation of profits will depend on the franchisor's corporate structure and the existence of a permanent establishment in Canada.

-7.10 Are there any withholding taxes that apply to franchising in your jurisdiction?
+7.10 Are there any withholding taxes that apply to franchising in your jurisdiction (not including the effect of double taxation treaties)?

 Several types of withholding taxes can apply to franchising activities.